 To help you gain a better understanding of Canva, we’ve compiled a glossary of terms we commonly use:

-Administrator is a role title that can be awarded to Canva for Work team members.
+Administrator is a role title that can be assigned to Canva Pro team members.
 Administrators have the highest level of access.
 They can manage team members, control billing and subscription information, create design templates, edit your brand kit, etc.

-Canva’s billing cycle only applies to Canva for Work subscriptions.
-If you’re a Canva for Work subscriber, your card is charged every month or every year depending on the type of subscription you chose.
+Canva’s billing cycle only applies to Canva Pro subscriptions.
+If you’re a Canva Pro subscriber, your card is charged every month or every year depending on the type of subscription you chose.
 The exception to this rule comes if you have purchased element licenses or availed of Canva Print services where your card is immediately charged.